docker-training/security-workshop/security-labs/trust/step1.md

+# Step 1 - Pulling images by tag

 The most common and basic way to pull Docker image is by `tag`.
 The is where you specify an image name followed by an alphanumeric tag.
 The image name and tag are separated by a colon ``:``.